jim-easterbrook/pywws/README.txt

 Comments or questions?
 Please subscribe to the pywws mailing list http://groups.google.com/group/pywws and let us know.

+Changes in v10.09:
+	1/ Added 'catchup' mode to ToUnderground.py.
+	2/ Created 'Tasks.py' to handle common tasks.
+	3/ Made better use of Python's logger for info and error messages.
+	4/ Changed over from 'python-twiter' to 'tweepy' for Twitter access.

 Changes in v10.08:
 	1/ Added internal temperature to daily and monthly summaries.